 - Look at sales history to determine the popularity of a product or service

-- Look at past ad campaigns to determine best results
+- Look at past ad campaigns to determine best results (and whether you should research a PPC management firm)

 - Check conversion ratios to see what may need optimized